usnistgov/800-63-3/sp800-63-3/sec4_model.md

 Federated architectures have many significant benefits, including, but not limited to:

 * Enhanced user experience.
-For example, an individual can be identity proofed once and can reuse the issued credential at multiple RPs
+For example, an individual can be identity proofed once and can reuse the issued credential at multiple RPs.
-* Cost reduction to both the user (reduction in authenticators) and the agency (reduction in IT infrastructure)
+* Cost reduction to both the user (reduction in authenticators) and the agency (reduction in IT infrastructure).
-* Data minimization as agencies do not need to pay for collection, storage, disposal, and compliance activities related to storing personal information
+* Data minimization as agencies do not need to pay for collection, storage, disposal, and compliance activities related to storing personal information.
 * Pseudonymous attribute assertions as agencies can request a minimized set of attributes, to include claims, to fulfill service delivery.
 * Mission enablement as agencies can focus on mission, rather than the business of identity management.